wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 3. Copy the file to a different directory.

-  The contents of the file will look something like:
+  The contents of the file will look similar to the following:

   ```json
   [